IBM Long Put Strategy

 - What is a long put on IBM?

 - A long put on IBM is the long put strategy applied to IBM (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With IBM stock trading near $281.76, the strikes shown on this page are snapped to the nearest listed IBM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IBM stock at $234.28 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed IBM chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are IBM long put max profit and max loss calculated?